trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 More information about these various files is described in section `Processing of TriBITS Files: Ordering and Details`_.

-..
-ToDo: Edited and spell-checked up to here on 4/9/2014!

 TriBITS Project
 +++++++++++++++